HuskyChaos/TryHackMe_writeup-NoSQL_injection_Basics/README.md

 <h2>Task 5:</h2>
 <strong>
     You can read the task description and understand how we are going to brute force the password length first and then the password itself.
-Doing that manually can be painfull.So, to save my time i have written a pytohn script which will do the hard word for us.<br>
+Doing that manually can be painfull.
+So, to save my time i have written a pytohn script which will do the hard word for us.<br>
     <code>wget https://raw.githubusercontent.com/vikashkr99/pythonScripts/main/nosqlPasswordBrute.py</code><br>
     I have added comments to explain how it works in there.